Blueshoe/website/io/content/our-services/api-development-agency.md

 API integration services
 ::::
 ::::GlobalParagraph{.mb-4}
 Integrating an API facilitates the fast and economical development of products or the addition of new functionalities while ensuring effortless interaction with various systems.
 API integration establishes efficient communication across different software elements, technologies, and applications.
-This includes integrating with industry-specific software like e-commerce systems or CMS, as well as platforms like Google, commercetools, contentful, PayPal, Amazon, Stripe, Facebook, and X. It also covers integration with JavaScript, XML, RESTful APIs, and Oracle web services, among others.
+This includes integrating with industry-specific software like [e-commerce](/our-services/headless-e-commerce/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} systems or [CMS](/our-services/headless-cms/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid}, as well as platforms like Google, <a href="https://commercetools.com/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">commercetools
+</a>, <a href="https://www.contentful.com/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">contentful</a>, PayPal, Amazon, Stripe, Facebook, and X. It also covers integration with JavaScript, XML, RESTful APIs, and Oracle web services, among others.
 Our expertise enables you to deploy or link both internal and external API services for mobile, platform, or web applications.
 ::::

 #button